faviasono/scraperonlinematerial/README.md

 To run this project you need to install these components on your machine:
 * Python 3.7
-* Google Chrome 73.x
+* Google Chrome 74.x
-* Selenium Webdriver library
+* Selenium Webdriver library for chrome version 74.X

 ## Usage